-If legal playing would have led to a direct chance to score a goal, a "6.5 m" is given.
-This includes fouls outside the goal area.
 The ball is placed at the 6.5 m mark.
 A player of the defending team goes to the goal and must sit with the bottom of the wheel of their unicycle within 0.5 m of the goal line.
 The other team chooses a player to shoot the 6.5 m.
 All other players must leave the goal area.
 After the Referee's whistle the goalkeeper must ride the unicycle freely and not rest on the goal.
+The 6.5 m is direct.
+The player executing the 6.5 m may only touch the ball once.
+The ball shall be hit with the stick, not dragged, flicked or lifted on the stick.
 If no goal is scored, play continues as soon as the ball touches the post, the keeper touches the ball or the ball crosses the extended goal line.
+A 6.5 m awarded at the end of, or after a time period has ended, is still executed but play does not continue after an unsuccessful shot.

-9.4.3 Penalty Goal
+14B.6.3 Penalty Goal

-If the defending team prevents a goal from being scored through an illegal play of the ball and if, in the opinion of the Referee, the ball was traveling directly toward the goal and would definitely have entered the goal without being touched by another player, a penalty goal may be awarded.
-In this case the attacking team is awarded a goal.
-If there is any doubt as to the certainty of a goal, a 6.5 m must be awarded as described in section 9.4.2.
+If the defending team prevents a goal from being scored through an illegal play and if, in the opinion of the Referee, the ball was traveling directly toward the goal and would definitely have entered the goal without being touched by another player, a penalty goal may be awarded to the attacking team.
+If there is any doubt as to the certainty of a goal, a 6.5 m must be awarded as described in section 14B.6.2.

-9.4.4 Face-off
+14B.6.4 Face-off

 To resume the game without penalizing one of the teams, a face-off can be used.
 For the face-off, the Referee drops the ball between two opposing players.
-Playing starts when the ball touches the ground.
+Play starts when the ball touches the ground.
 A face-off during the game is executed where the ball was when the game was interrupted.
 Exception: Within the goal area, the face-off is executed at the closest corner mark.

-9.4.5 Penalty Box
+14B.6.5 Penalty Box